-"NEVER PUT OFF 'TIL TOMORROW..."
-WHAT YOU CAN BUY TODAY!
+"NEVER PUT OFF 'TIL TOMORROW ... " WHAT YOU CAN BUY TODAY!
 And we mean "ADVENTURE TOMORROW!

 A COMPLETELY NEW and unusual series of half-hour TV programs is now available for the first time on video tape.
 Fresh from its successful run in Los Angeles-ready to prove a seller in your market.

-THE DOCUMENTARY OF OUR TIMES and of times to come, ADVENTURE TOMORROW searches the fascinating world of science.
+THE DOCUMENTARY OF OUR TIMES and of times to come, ADVEN-TURE TOMORROW searches the fascinating world of science.
 Under the direction of a nationally known physicist, inventor and author, Martin L. Klein, Ph.D., it explores the wondrous world of missiles, jets and atomic projects.

-IN A LUCID, EASILY UNDERSTOOD manner, Dr. Klein discusses the latest scientific developments.
-Each half hour digs deep into a different realm of science with such titles as:

-- "The Flying Giants"

-- "Behind the Pushbuttons"

-- "Prop Jets Made Simple"

-- "Countdown at Santa Susana"

-- "The Flying Wing"

-- "A Plane is Born"

-- "Glorious Gasbags"

-- "Space Probe"

-- "Flight of the Titan"

-- "Satellite High"

-- "North Pole by Nautilus"

-- "Supersonic Cops and Robbers"

-- "Mighty Like a Missile"

-- "Jet Propelled Seagull"

-- "Return from Outer Space"

-- "Flying Stovepipe"

-- "U.S. Planetoid #1"

-- "The Vertijet"
+"The Flying Giants" "Behind the Pushbuttons" "Prop Jets Made Simple" "Countdown at Santa Susana" "The Flying Wing" "A Plane is Born" "Glorious Gasbags" "Space Probe" "Flight of the Titan"

+"Satellite High" "North Pole by Nautilus" "Supersonic Cops and Robbers" "Mighty Like a Missile" "Jet Propelled Seagull" "Return from Outer Space" "Flying Stovepipe"